 Financial Hardship: If you are experiencing serious financial hardship and are unable to purchase some or all of the required materials, please come see me and I'll do my best to set you up with what you need.
-The texts are also on reserve at Koerner library.
+The Cozby & Rawn text is also on reserve at Koerner library (well, it should be - let me know if it's not).